deepset-ai/haystack/CONTRIBUTING.md

 sudo apt update && sudo apt-get install libsndfile1 ffmpeg
 ```

-You might need to install additiona deps, depending on what exactly you will be working with.
+You might need to install additional dependencies, depending on what exactly you will be working with.
 Refer to the relevant node's documentation to understand which dependencies are required.

 ### Installation